swsmith310/libswsdm/README.md

 ## Developed by Spencer Smith (spencerwayne310@gmail.com)
 ### Last updated 19 June 2022

-*libswsdm* is a very simple specification designed primarily for saving and loading game data.
+*libswsdm* is a very simple library designed primarily for saving and loading game data.
 The project uses only standard C++ and is therefore highly portable.

 ## Syntax
 The structure of a *.swsd* file is as follows: